HerbM/little-book-of-haskell-monads/haskell2c.md

 ```

-- a1 is the type of x1 in the statement `x1 <- m1` in the do block
-- m a1 is the type of m1 in the statement `x1 <- m1` in the do block
-- given monad m doesn't know what a1, a2, ..., an are going to be, it's the function
-  that performs the side-effect that determines a1.
+- In general, for **line i**, we have the statement `xi <- mi`.
+    - we are using `<-` to unwrap a constructor so: `mi` has type `m ai` and `xi` has type `ai`
+    - line i accepts that the last line of the *entire* do-block will be of type `M b`
+      despite it not even knowing what the other lines of the do-block will be.
+      (the last lines of the do-block shown with
 - Mb is the result of the final line of the do-block, e
 - The type Mb propogates throughout.
 The overall type of do-bkock Mb.
-  Unlike the `a`s which change at each line, the `b` stays the same.
-That is,

   we don't have b1, b2, ..., bn – it's the same b throughout.

 > **Key Point** The `M b` propogates throughout the do-block.
+The types of `xi` and `mi` are allowed to change at each line `xi <- mi`, but
+what stays the same throughout is `M b`.
+Every line of a do-block agrees that the last
+statement of the do-block must have type `M b`.

-So although we said the polymorphism of the `b` type occurs on a line-by-line basis,
+The polymorphism of occurs on a line-by-line basis.

 by virtue of the nesting of the funcions, `b` types of all the binds *are the same*.
 What this means is that a given do block has one and only one return type `M b`.
 There's no need to worry about `b1`, `b2`, `b3`, ..., `bn`, it's just the same
 `b` throughout!

-And perhaps another fascinating result is that the `M` stays the same!
+And another important result is that the `M` **stays the same**!
-What this means is that a given do-block has one, and only one
+What this means is that a given do-block **has one, and only one
-particular monad that it works with.
+particular monad** that it works with.